Help Transfering Mobile Phone Numbers using PAC codes

 FAQ (Frequently Asked Questions):

-The P.A.C. stands for "Port Authorisation Code" and is usually referred to as a "PAC code" or "PAC number".
-In essence, it is a 3 letter plus 6 number code generated by your current or previous mobile phone network to give permission for your new network provider to port your existing mobile phone number over to them.
+PAC is an abbreviation for "Porting Authorisation Code" and is usually referred to as a "PAC code" or "PAC number".
+It is a code with 3 letters followed by 6 numbers, generated by your current or previous mobile phone network to give permission for your new network provider to port your existing mobile phone number over to them.

 Port Authorization Codes are valid for 30 days from the date they are issued.
 If you do not use your PAC code with your new mobile network within this time it will expire and you will need to request a new one from your current provider.

 You need to contact your old mobile network provider and request your PAC code in order to transfer your mobile number to your new service provider.
 Use the form below to select your mobile network(s) and get instructions on how to keep your existing phone number while switching mobile providers.